 My doctoral research was also conducted at the Ruhr-Universität and was supervised by Tobias Schlicht and Daniel Dennett.
 In my dissertation I investigated the way in which the computational models developed within the framework of predictive processing constrain the space of possible mechanisms underlying perceptual experience and whether the framework can yield a new perspective on the nature of consciousness.
 I was awarded my PhD in Philosophy with a grade of summa cum laude in May 2019.
 My work was also distinguished by the GfD with the annual prize for the best interdisciplinary dissertation.

-Apart from decision theoretic models of cognition, mental representations, and consciousness, I am also keenly interested in topics prominent in philosophy of perception, computation, meta-cognition, and philosophy of science.
-Outside of philosophy, I spend a lot of time reading about computational modeling, probability theory, and digital rights.
+Apart from computational models of cognitive functions, mental representations, and consciousness, I am also keenly interested in topics prominent in philosophy of computation, philosophy and ethics of AI, meta-cognition, and philosophy of science.
+Outside of philosophy, I spend most of my time tinkering with 🐍, 🚴♂️ through a forest, or 🧗.